Aathira300101/Aathira300101/README.md

 Then, Bar chart used to find out the education field wise attrition.

-Used donut charts to represent the attrition rate by gender for different age groups.
+Used Donut charts to represent the attrition rate by gender for different age groups.